Critical behaviors and phase transitions of black holes in higher order gravities and extended phase spaces: Gauss-Bonnet-Born-Infeld-AdS Black Holes

 \subsubsection{Multiple-Reentrant phase transitions}

-For $25 \leq \alpha < 32$, Gibss free energy has four critical points and we observe two reentrant phase transitions.\\ For the range of $25 \leq \alpha <28$, we have $P_{c1}<0$ with a thermodynamically unstable branch or a negative $C_P$.
-For $P_{c1}<P\leq 0$, two second order phase transitions occur which globally minimize the Gibbs free energy at $T_1$ and $T_0$.
+For $25 \leq \alpha < 32$, same as previous calculation we determine the critical temperature $T_c$ and volume $V_c$ for the specific values of $Q$, $\beta$ and $\alpha$ by using Eq. (\ref{critical}).
+We replace these critical parameters in the equation of state (\ref{equationstate}) to obtain the critical pressuresGibss free energy has four critical points and we observe two reentrant phase transitions.
+Thus, Gibss free energy has four critical points and we observe two reentrant phase transitions.\\ For the range of $25 \leq \alpha <28$, we have $P_{c1}<0$ with a thermodynamically unstable branch or a negative $C_P$.
+For $P_{c1}<P\leq 0$, two zero order phase transitions occur which minimize the Gibbs free energy at $T_1$ and $T_0$.
 In this range of pressures, the phases LBH/IBH/SBH are connected by two ‘zero-order phase transitions’ at $T_1$ and $T_0$, respectively.\\ For $0<P <P_{r1}$, we find a new branch of large thermodynamically stable black holes.
 In Fig. \ref{figure:RE1}a, at $P_{c2}<P=P_{r1}<P_{c3}$, the swallowtail in the unstable branch touches the left stable branch.
 Thus, we observe the reentrant large/small/large black hole phase transition for $P_{r1} < P <P_{z1}$ (Fig. \ref{figure:RE1}b).
 Since the critical point $P_{c2}$ where this reentrant phase transition appears does not minimize Gibbs free energy, so this critical point is unphysicial (Fig. \ref{figure:RE1}, c, d).
-By increasing pressure, this swallowtail disappears and we have another reentrant phase transition for $P_{r2} < P <P_{z2}$ (Fig. \ref{figure:RE1}e, f).
+By increasing pressure, this swallowtail disappears and we have another reentrant phase transition for $P_{r2} < P <P_{z2}$ (Fig. \ref{figure:RE1} e, f).
 In this situation, three of the critical points are physical.\\ For $28 \leq \alpha <32$, we have the same critical behavior (two reentrant phase transitions) but the critical point at $P=P_{c1}$ has a positive pressure.
 In this condition, a new branch of large thermodynamically stable black holes appears at $P=P_{c1}$ and the two ‘zero-order phase transitions’ at $T_1$ and $T_0$ do not minimize the Gibbs free energy.
 Thus, only one phase of the large black hole exists at $P=P_{c1}$ and both the critical points at $P=P_{c1}$ and $P=P_{c2}$ are unphysical.
-Similar to the previous case (for $25 \leq \alpha <28$), we observe two reentrant phase transitions for $P_{r1} < P <P_{z1}$ and for $P_{r2} < P <P_{z2}$ (Fig. \ref{figure:RE1}).\\ The results are summarized in Table. \ref{canonical}.
+Similar to the previous case (for $25 \leq \alpha <28$), we observe two reentrant phase transitions for $P_{r1} < P <P_{z1}$ and for $P_{r2} < P <P_{z2}$ (Fig. \ref{figure:RE1}).
+The results are summarized in Table. \ref{canonical}.